Skip to main content Skip to sitemap

 HPEPH offers:

-• Trained quit specialists and lost cost nicotine patches & gum, are available to the public by calling HPEPH’s Tobacco Talk Line at 613-966-5500 ext.
+• Trained quit specialists and low-cost nicotine patches & gum.
+These are available to the public by calling HPEPH’s Tobacco Talk Line at 613-966-5500 ext.
 600.

 • School health clinics for local high school students.
 Contact your guidance office or school Public Health Nurse to learn more.